Ventra123/dbt_productboard/README.md

 This repository is a practice project focused on learning and implementing the following concepts:

 - **Sessionization**: Grouping page view events into sessions based on activity.
-- **Incremental Logic**: Handling sessionization in a way that supports incremental processing.
+- **Incremental Logic**: Handling sessionization in a way that supports incremental processing while using window functions.

 ## Purpose